ggmini/fontangame/PiPO2/readme.md

 Data will be sent via MQTT when the Sensor is able to get readings (when the sensor is attached to a finger).
 If it's unable to get a reading, no data will be sent (and the screen won't update either).

-Heart Rate can freak out sometimes, but most of the time it has the same value as my Garmin Watch.
-For SpO2 the default formula gave me impossible values, the others were all in 3% range of each other.
+Heart Rate can freak out sometimes, seems to be a result of the sensor moving across the skin.
+But when left still it provides a more accurate reading than my Garmin Watch.
+For SpO2, I had no other machines to compare with.
+The default formula from dkallen78's project gave me impossible values, the others were all in 3% range of each other.

 ![Sketch](Sketch.png)